 Take a Cruise

-A visit to Cyprus would not be complete without at least one boat ride.
+A visit to Cyprus with kids would not be complete without at least one boat ride.
 Luckily there are plenty geared towards kids.

 Things To Do Near Paphos